Early Years Foundation Stage

 - Expressive Arts and Design

-During the school day children have whole group and small group sessions which increase as they progress through the EYFS with times for a daily phonics session using ‘Letters and Sounds’ and for teaching aspects of Mathematics and Literacy.
+During the school day children have whole group and small group sessions which increase as they progress through the EYFS with times for a daily phonics session using ‘Letters and Sounds’ and 'Jolly Phonics' and for teaching aspects of Mathematics and Literacy.
 The curriculum is delivered using a play-based approach as outlined by the EYFS.

 (‘Each area of learning and development must be implemented through planned, purposeful play and through a mix of adult-led and child-initiated activities’).